The word Philosophy comes from the

 Truth has its uses.
 So do lies.
 The Main Stream Media are keen on lying by omission.
 It is easy to make excuses then.

 The Age of Enlightenment was when science got taken seriously while religion started to wane.

 Is about how our lives are organised.
 It is a fertile ground for dangerous fools.
-The politics of envy lead all too often.
+The politics of envy lead all too often to evil.

 The Ominous Parallels: A Brilliant Study of America Today - and the 'ominous parallels' with the chaos of pre-Hitler Germany by Leonard Peikoff

 This book answers the plaguing question: How could it happen?
 How could ordinary people, seemingly decent Germans, turn into goose-stepping, Sieg-Heil-ing robots, eager to obey any orders, even to administer the "final solution"--the Holocaust?

 This book answers those questions, and makes the rise of the Nazis finally intelligible.
 The cause, Dr. Peikoff demonstrates, lies in certain philosophic ideas--the anti-reason, anti-self, anti-freedom ideas that were already deeply imbued in German culture long before Hitler's rise.

 If one were to compile a list of the most fanatically anti-reason philosophers since the Renaissance, almost every top figure--Kant, Hegel, Marx, Schopenhauer, Heidegger--would turn out to be German [ or Jew - Editor ].